Vosol HC (otic)

 Follow your doctor's instructions about how long to keep using acetic acid and hydrocortisone ear drops.

 Do not touch the dropper tip or place it directly in your ear.
 It may become contaminated.
 Wipe the tip with a clean tissue but do not wash with water or soap.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 An overdose of this medicine is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Vosol HC (acetic acid and hydrocortisone otic)?
+What should I avoid while using Vosol HC?